Highlights Contemporary

 Issue 12: Roses

-July, 2024
+July, 2024 🔗

-In the eleventh issue, we dive into Red, Red Roses, a retrospective of Barbara Weil at Studio Weil, spanning four decades of her work in an architectural gem designed by Daniel Libeskind.
+In the twelfth issue, we dive into Red, Red Roses, a retrospective of Barbara Weil at Studio Weil, spanning four decades of her work in an architectural gem designed by Daniel Libeskind.
 Alongside the exhibition, I curated The Studio Talks, a series of conversations centered on women artists' visibility, environmental issues, and collaboration.
 This issue also features a manifesto on promoting female artists through curatorial practices, created in collaboration with Mallorcan curator Aina Pomar.

 Issue 13: Pause

-August, 2024
+August, 2024 🔗

 In the twelfth issue, we pause to reflect on a year of the newsletter.
 We have reviewed 24 exhibitions in galleries and institutions, showcased the work of 48 artists, and interviewed seven of them.
 We have placed a strong emphasis on female artists, with their work representing over 50% of the content.
 Additionally, we had the opportunity to travel to cities like Copenhagen, Seoul, Amsterdam, Barcelona, Madrid, Berlin, Helsinki, Brussels, Basel, and Venice to explore exhibitions, visit studios, and collaborate on various projects.
 Thank you for reading!